Parmjeet2020/smart-city-quest/README.md

 ### Security, Governance & Monitoring
 The following practoces have been used  in this project:
-•	Authentication/authorization via Azure AD and role based access to Fabric workspace
+- Authentication/authorization via Azure AD and role based access to Fabric workspace
-•	Row-level security (RLS) in semantic models for data access control
+- Row-level security (RLS) in semantic models for data access control
-•	Fabric capacity App and workspace metrics for resource utilization
+- Fabric capacity App and workspace metrics for resource utilization
-•	Pipeline monitoring via data factory OOTB monitoring
+- Pipeline monitoring via data factory OOTB monitoring
+- In-built lineage is used to identify the data lineage and transformations

 ### Optimizations / Further Improvements for future
-•	Usage of notebooks, instead of dataflow, to perform transformations (merge operations) to prepare gold zone.
+- Usage of notebooks, instead of dataflow, to perform transformations (merge operations) to prepare gold zone.
 This is to have strong hold and deep control on operations through code, to avoid current limitation of dataflow that it supports only for append or replace (and not upsert)
 - Parameterize the workspace names, lakehouse names etc. in the pipelines and notebooks
 - Pipeline run stats like no. of rows read and written to be added to a logging table
+- Integration with Purview for lineage and cataloging